Pakistan Institute of Medical Sciences (PIMS), Islamabad

 Overview & History

-The Pakistan Institute of Medical Sciences (PIMS), established in 1985 in Sector G‑8, Islamabad, serves as the capital’s primary tertiary‑care and teaching hospital.
-It comprises several semi-autonomous units: Islamabad Hospital, Children’s Hospital, Mother & Child Health Centre, Burn Centre, and Cardiac Centre Built across a 140-acre campus, PIMS was designed in the 1960s with construction completed by 1985
+The Pakistan Institute of Medical Sciences (PIMS), established in 1985 in Sector G-8, Islamabad, serves as the capital’s primary tertiary‑care and teaching hospital.
+It comprises several units: Islamabad Hospital, Children’s Hospital, Mother & Child Health Centre, Burn Centre, and Cardiac Centre.
+Built across a 140-acre campus, PIMS was designed in the 1960s with construction completed by 1985.
+In the Islamabad area, patients may also consider nearby facilities such as Shifa International Hospital, Islamabad and the Federal Government Services Hospital (Polyclinic) for similar services, or explore options at Islamabad International Hospital & Research Center.

 PIMS hosts 22 major specialties, including medicine, surgery, pediatrics, obstetrics/gynecology, orthopedics, neurology, nephrology, oncology, cardiology, pulmonology, neurosurgery, radiology, pathology, psychiatry, ENT, ophthalmology, dermatology, plastic surgery, infectious disease, critical care, anesthesia, and rehabilitation

 PIMS is affiliated with Shaheed Zulfiqar Ali Bhutto Medical University.
-It supports undergraduate/postgraduate teaching via Quaid‑e‑Azam Postgraduate Medical College (since 1989), and houses colleges for nursing and medical technology Dermatology and pathology departments offer FCPS/MD training
+It supports undergraduate and postgraduate teaching via Quaid‑e‑Azam Postgraduate Medical College (since 1989) and houses colleges for nursing and medical technology.
+Dermatology and pathology departments offer FCPS/MD training.
+Private institutions like PAF Hospital, Islamabad also provide additional opportunities for clinical training.

-PIMS features collaborative research with WHO, UNICEF, and JICA Its HMIS digital system uses over 70 computers networked across services for efficient medical records and pharmacy systems
+PIMS features collaborative research with WHO, UNICEF, and JICA.
+Its HMIS digital system uses over 70 computers networked across services to support medical records and pharmacy systems.

 Is PIMS a public/government hospital?